 The coach must be parked at least 10 feet (3 meters) away from other vehicles or large objects.
-Control the movement of the lift platform with the handheld control device stowed in the wheelchair lift baggage compartment.
+Turn on the POWER ENABLE switch and then control each lift motion by pressing an appropriate button.
+The POWER ENABLE switch provides power to the pendant and thereby enables the lift.
+When turned on, the power switch and each button illuminate.
 When operating the lift, be careful the control wire doesn't bind with the lift mechanism.

-Using the handheld control device, deploy the lift by pressing on the OUT switch.
+Using the handheld control pendant, deploy the lift by pressing on the DEPLOY button.
 When the lift begins to deploy, it is normal to hear a clutch action of one or two clicks should be heard.
 Once deployed, lift the handrails until locked in vertical position.
 Buckle the restraint belt.

-Use the UP/DOWN switch to raise or lower the platform.
+Use the UP and DOWN switch to raise or lower the platform.
 Upon reaching the top or the bottom of its stroke, the appropriate rollstop will lower.